saurabhvartak1982/aksupgradeguidance/README.md

 **3. AKS Release Tracker** <br />
 Region-wise AKS Release and AKS Node Images status - https://releases.aks.azure.com/ . <br />

-**4. Service Health Notification --?** <br />
+**4. AKS events with Azure Event Grid** <br />
-Notification on planned AKS version removal dates - https://learn.microsoft.com/en-us/azure/service-health/service-health-overview <br />
+AKS events can be subscribed to using the Azure Event Grid.
+One of the Event Type is **Microsoft.ContainerService.NewKubernetesVersionAvailable** which gets triggered when the list of available Kubernetes versions is updated. <br />

-**5. Azure Advisor Alerts --?** <br />
+More information on the available event types for AKS here - https://learn.microsoft.com/en-us/azure/event-grid/event-schema-aks?tabs=event-grid-event-schema <br />
-Notification in case if any of the AKS clusters is out of support - https://learn.microsoft.com/en-us/azure/advisor/advisor-overview . <br />
+More information on subscribing to the AKS events with Azure Event Grid here - https://learn.microsoft.com/en-us/azure/aks/quickstart-event-grid?tabs=azure-cli <br /><br />

-**6. az-cli** <br />
+**5. az-cli** <br />
 a. **az aks get-upgrades** - for fetching the available upgrades for a particular AKS cluster. <br /><br />
 ![AKS Cluster Version Get Upgrades](/images/AKSClusterVersionGetUpgrades.png) <br /><br />